dhruvdesai7214/Python-Assignment/README.md

       "\nSubtraction =", int(a) - int(b),
       "\nMultiplication =", int(a) * int(b),
       "\nDivision =", int(a) / int(b))

+## Task 2: Personalized Greeting

+### Description

+This script prompts the user to enter their first name and last name, then generates a personalized greeting message.

+### Usage

+1. Run the script `task2.py`.
+2. Enter your first name when prompted.
+3. Enter your last name when prompted.
+4. The script will display a personalized greeting.

 ### Code

 first_name = input("Enter your first name: ")
 last_name = input("Enter your last name: ")
 print("Hello", first_name + " " + last_name + "!", "Welcome to the python program.")